 DeAnn earned an Associate in Science Degree in Occupational Therapy from the Community College of Allegany County; she also holds her NBCOT.
 She has worked as a COTA/L since 1997 in nursing homes, outpatient therapy and school based treatment.
 DeAnn has been with CARE for Children since 2003 and provides school based treatment for the Bradford Area School District.

 DeAnn has participated in ABA training, Handwriting without Tears, and taken classes on Autism Spectrum Disorders.

 She also has coordinated or assisted at many therapeutic recreation activities including family support respite nights, YMCA Day Camp and fine motor-based activities.

 DeAnn adds that the best part about working at CARE is working with the kids from Kindergarten to 21 and that it brings her great satisfaction to see them develop in so many different areas.

 DeAnn resides in Bradford with her husband Mark and two daughters.

 Special Instructor Birth to Three

 “I really enjoy working with children because it’s rewarding to watch a child accomplish their goals.”

 Melanie graduated from the University of Pittsburgh in 2003 with a Bachelor of Science Degree in Psychology with a minor in Education.
 In 2009 she received her Applied Associates Degree in the Occupational Therapy Program from Jamestown Community College; she holds NBCOT certification.

 Melanie completed a clinical rotation at CARE for Children in 2009, and found that she enjoyed working with the pediatric population.
-She was hired full-time at CARE in 2011, and will be providing school based occupational therapy and Early Intervention special instruction in McKean and Potter Counties.
+She was hired full-time at CARE in 2011, and provides school based occupational therapy and Early Intervention special instruction in McKean and Potter Counties.